 From the stories we tell to the process used to tell them, join Improbable in creating music and opera that is in – and of – the moment.

 The last decade has seen us start to collaborate with major opera houses on existing works, and the results have been distinct and immersive.
 Now, we want to go further, making our own productions and creating new kinds of operatic practices for stages worldwide.
-This campaign celebrates the launch of that journey.
-We would love for you to be a part of it.
+We would love you to join us.

 Future Sounds is a three-year programme of work that includes: